-Notice of Exclusion: Appeal– If the OIG has decided to implement an exclusion, it will send a Notice of Exclusion to the provider or entity.
+If the OIG has decided to implement an exclusion, it will send a Notice of Exclusion to the provider or entity.
 This may happen after you receive and respond to the NOI, or it may be the correspondence from the OIG in cases involving mandatory exclusions involving the mandatory minimum five-year period, as NOIs may not be sent in these cases.
 It is important to note that Medicare exclusions take effect 20 days after the NOE is mailed.
 In cases involving fraud, kickbacks and other prohibited activities (1128(b)(7)), a Notice of Proposal to Exclude may be sent instead.

 You have the right to appeal the exclusion decision before an Administrative Law Judge (ALJ) by filing a written request for a hearing within 60 days.
 These requests may consist of: